atomaszewicz/exif/README.md

 # Data
 The data we use is from a 5 month period (Jan-May 2016) wherein I took ~2500 photos.
 This decision was made because during this period, I used only 1 camera and 1 lens.
 This helps keep a level of objectivity, as different combinations of cameras and lenses have different focal lengths, apertures, and different cameras have different shutter speeds and ISO ranges.
 Further, the lens I used was a zoom lens which allows an extra degree of freedom over fixed focal length lenses.

 It is simple to view an individual image's Exif data (Windows: Right Click -> Properties -> Details) but less so for a couple thousand images.
-After looking online, I found Phil Harvey's wonderful ExifTool (http://www.sno.phy.queensu.ca/~phil/exiftool/).
+After looking online, I found Phil Harvey's wonderful [ExifTool](http://www.sno.phy.queensu.ca/~phil/exiftool/).
 Using this program, I exported the Exif of my photos into a CSV, cleaned it up, then made an Excel spreadsheet(.xlsx filetype) of just the data I was interested in studying.

 # Analysis
 Analyzing the new spreadsheet in R Studio, I studied aspects of the Exif to learn about my style of shooting.
 See [Analysis](https://github.com/atomaszewicz/exif/edit/master/RStdo/Analysis.md) for more details.